dpbahena/automata/README.md

 or

-* press "SPACE" to type specific rule.
+* press "SPACE" to type specific rule after you pressed "N".

 Press "C" for COMPRESSED mode (compressed mode only works in certain shapes) Examples from "A New Kind of Science" by Stephen Wolfram: